MBR upgrade to double Spanish city wastewater treatment plant capacity

 The city’s original wastewater treatment plant was constructed in 1991 to service 190,000 inhabitants with a 30,000 m3/day average flow.

-However, due to new regulations, the discharge area of the Cogotas water reservoir was classified as a “sensitive area,” meaning that the new parameters have been placed on effluent quality and require reductions in nitrogen and phosphorous.
+However, due to new regulations, the discharge area of the Cogotas water reservoir was classified as a “sensitive area,” meaning that the new parameters have been placed on effluent quality and require reductions in nitrogen and phosphorus.

 The upgrade of the plant’s wastewater treatment processes with the GE MBR technology features four ZeeWeed 500D trains and 32 cassettes.
 A fifth train is designed for the future expansion, which will expand the plant’s treatment capacity to 37,000 m3/day.